The House Always Wins.

 Perhaps the most famous counting operation ever assembled.
 MIT students and alumni formed teams under various managers, using Francesco's Big Player model backed by rigorous maths training and professional bankroll management.
 Operating across Las Vegas, Atlantic City, and international casinos, the teams collectively won millions of dollars over two decades.
 Their story became the bestselling book Bringing Down the House and the 2008 film 21.

-Everything You Need to Train
+Everything You Need to Master Card Counting

 Live Count Tracking